 Therefore I felt that there was some space on the web for a Mac-centric Home Assistant installation guide.
 In this tutorial we will walk through the process of installing Home Assistant.
 I am not going to lie… we will be using terminal.
 But fear not!
 You need not be a Terminal-ninja.

 - What is Virtualenv?

 - Accessing Home Assistant

-You will of course need a Mac running its native OS X operating system.
-At the time of writing I am running Mojave so I would recommend that you have this as a minimum to avoid and issues.
+You will of course need a Mac running its native OS operating system.
+I have tested and confirmed that this process works with Mac OS Monterey 12.4 and M1 Mac.

 You will also need to have Python 3 installed on your system, you can download and install it from the Python website.

 If you are unsure, goto the applications > utilities folder and open the Terminal app.
 Then type the following command.

 If the version 3.x.x is returned then you already have it.
 If not then simply download the installer and follow the installation instructions.